-The Cogent Amide HPLC column is very polar and effective for compounds that have amines as well as sugars such as galactose, sucrose, glucose and basic pharmaceuticals such as Prozac, Tizanidine and others.
+The Cogent Amide HPLC column is very effective for compounds that contain amines as well as sugars such as galactose, sucrose, glucose and basic pharmaceuticals such as Prozac, Tizanidine and others.

 Another major difference between the Cogent Amide column and all other amide columns is that Schiff bases do not deactivate the Cogent columns and the Cogent Amide stationary phase does not create Schiff bases.